 While anyone can have foot problems, the loss of sensation caused by diabetes-related nerve problems can make it difficult for a person to realize they’ve sustained an injury to the feet.
 Diabetes-related damage to blood vessels makes things worse.
 In some cases, amputation is necessary to stop the spread of these infections.
 It is important to pay attention to your feet, inspecting them regularly so problems won’t worsen.
 Keep feet clean and dry, and talk to your healthcare provider about the best type of shoes and socks to select.

 Diabetes also makes it more likely that a person will suffer from heart disease, stroke and kidney disease (diabetic nephropathy).
 A healthy lifestyle and commitment to managing heart and kidney conditions is very important.
 This includes following the meal plan recommended by your doctor, getting the right amount and type of exercise, controlling your blood pressure, complying with medication instructions, quitting smoking, and regular monitoring of blood sugar.

-Learn more on the websites of the National Institute of Diabetes and Digestive and Kidney Diseases and the Centers for Disease Control and Prevention (CDC).
+Learn more on the websites of the National Institute of Diabetes and Digestive and Kidney Diseases.
 Talk to your doctor about preventing and treating the complications of diabetes.